Edward de Bono is one of my heroes.

 - They need a structured process to generate ideas

-- Loud and dominant voices drown out their ideas
+- Loud and dominant voices drown out other valid ideas

 Edward de Bono’s process that is explained in his book Six Thinking Hats, provides the structure and space for all voices.
 All ideas are equal and valid.

 Imagine a brainstorming session to choose your next vacation.
 Fun!
 It does involve role-playing, so the objective is to consciously change your behavior to fit the role (color hat).
 The whole group wears one color hat at a time (time the sessions to stay on schedule) to collect the following categorical ideas.

 1. Wear the WHITE hat